KatrinCabalida/codeigniter-notifications/README.markdown

 # codeigniter-notifications

-A small but lean notifications library for CodeIgniter.
+A small but lean Nottifications library for CodeIgniter.

 ## Usage
 - Copy `libraries/Notifications.php` to your applications' `libraries` folder.